gauthig/greenbutton-influxdb/README.md

  File is group by day and has Consumed header tag
 - [X] Send data to influxdb (v1, non-ssl) - should be on private network and not public accessible due to no SSL
 - [ ] Grafana dashboard to analyze Energy Delivery and Generation
-- [X] Create formatted text file for use in other programs (Formatted for Influxdb)
+- [X] Simple parsed CSV file for use in excel, manual influxdb or other database
-- [X] Create simple parsed CSV file for use in excel or other database
+- [X] JSON file output format.
+One closed xml line for each measuremnt
 - [ ] SSL support
 - [ ] Support for influxdb2
 - [X] JSON config file to retain settings for repeat runs